 Key message figure 1.
 Total input of nitrogen and phosphorus to each sub-basin (PLC divisions, see Methodology Section 9) and the whole Baltic Sea (BAS).
-Trend-based estimate of total nitrogen and phosphorus inputs in 2021 (tons per year) including statistical uncertainty are compared with the maximum allowable nutrient inputs (MAI t/y, shown as a blue line).
-Green colour indicates that estimated inputs including uncertainty during 2021 were lower than MAI, red colour indicates that inputs were higher, while yellow indicates that when taking into account the statistical uncertainty of input data it is not possible to determine whether MAI was fulfilled.
+Trend-based estimate of total nitrogen and phosphorus inputs in 2022 (tons per year) including statistical uncertainty are compared with the maximum allowable nutrient inputs (MAI t/y, shown as a black line).
+Green colour indicates that estimated inputs including uncertainty during 2022 were lower than MAI, red colour indicates that inputs were higher, while yellow indicates that when taking into account the statistical uncertainty of input data it is not possible to determine whether MAI was fulfilled.
+The percentage in the bar indicates estimated inputs in 2022 including uncertainty in percentages of MAI.
 Note: the scales on the y-axes differ in the charts.
+Key messages table 1.
+Statistically significant changes (in %) by 2022 in airborne, waterborne, total nitrogen inputs since the reference period (1997-2003) and the corresponding changes for waterborne and total phosphorus inputs.
+Statistically significant decrease if the numbers are negative. "-"= no significant changes.